michaelblood/polling-app/README.md

 A demo is up on [heroku](https://mb-polling.herokuapp.com/).

-This was complete as part of the freeCodeCamp backend project challenges.
+This was completed as part of the freeCodeCamp backend project challenges.